-6 Comparisons and Conclusions
+5 Comparisons and Conclusions

-Table 6.1 contains a summary of the results obtained on the cluster maya as well as a comparison to previous HPCF clusters.
-The table reports results for the historical mesh resolution of N = 4096, which was the largest resolution that could be solved on kali in 2003 (using the extended memory of 4 GB on the storage node).
+Table 5.1 contains a summary of the results obtained on the cluster may as well as a comparison to previous HPCF clusters.
+The table reports results for the historical mesh resolution of N=4096, which was the largest resolution that could be solved on kali in 2003 (using the extended memory of 4 GB on the storage node).
+Also, to maintain backward comparisons, this table is restricted to 32 nodes, since the old clusters kali and hpc had fewer nodes.
 The first row of the table contains the results for cluster kali.
 This cluster was a 33-node distributed-memory cluster with 32 compute nodes including a storage node (with extended memory of 4 GB), containing the 0.5 TB central storage, each with two (single-core) Intel Xeon 2.0 GHz processors and 1 GB of memory, connected by a Myrinet interconnect, plus 1 combined user/management node.
-Note that for the case of all cores on 1 node, that is, for the case of both (singlecore) CPUs used simultaneously, the performance was worse than for 1 CPU and hence the results were not recorded at the time.
+Note that for the case of all cores on 1 node, that is, for the case of both (single-core) CPUs used simultaneously, the performance was worse than for 1 CPU and hence the results were not recorded at the time.
 The second row of the table contains results for the cluster hpc which was a 35-node distributed-memory cluster with 33 compute nodes plus 1 development and 1 combined user/management node, each equipped with two dual-core AMD Opteron processors and at least 13 GB of memory, connected by a DDR InfiniBand network and with an Infiniband-accessible 14 TB parallel file system.
 The third row contains results for the cluster tara which was an 86-node distributed-memory cluster with two quad-core Intel Nehalem processors and 24 GB per node, a QDR InfiniBand interconnect, and 160 TB central storage.
-This cluster is now part of the cluster may as may a (2009), and its QDR InfiniBand network extends to the newest portion maya (2013).
+This cluster is now part of the cluster maya as maya (2009), and its QDR InfiniBand network extends to the newest portion maya (2013).
 The fourth row of the table contains results for the DDR InfiniBand connected portion maya (2010), and the fifth row contains results for the QDR InfiniBand connected portion maya (2013).